akhilsukh/CCAdvisory/posts/spotlight/cs-davis.md

 &nbsp;&nbsp;&nbsp;&nbsp;In addition to the computer language requirement, every UC requires a minimum math requirement of Calculus 1A through 1C and a specific science series.
 Alex told me there is a big misconception that all UCs specifically need Physics as a science.
 While most UCs require the Physics series, he said Davis lets you choose between Biology, Chemistry, and Physics.
 You’ll still have to take a full year of science, but Alex thinks Davis’s lower-division courses are the most flexible out of any of the UCs.

-*You can find out more about each UCs major requirements at [Assist Davis 2016-17 Report](https://www.assist.org/transfer/report/13752617). as well as our [Deep Dive on General Eduation Classed](http://ccadvisory.org/blog/deepdives/ge-classes "Deep Dive on General Eduation Classed")* also check out our Deep Dive _____.
+*You can find out more about each UCs major requirements at [Assist Davis 2016-17 Report](https://www.assist.org/transfer/report/13752617), as well as our [Deep Dive on General Eduation Classed](http://ccadvisory.org/blog/deepdives/ge-classes "Deep Dive on General Eduation Classed")*

 ## Why UC Davis?